chrissoares26/chrissoares_resume/docs/index.md

 - Accounting Associate Degree with a 4.0 GPA

+## Tools

 ## Related Experience

 ### Internships

 `August 2020 - April 2021`
-__One Click Services__, Draper, UT
+__One Click Services__, Front-End Developer, Draper, UT

-- Responsible for creating the responsive website for the company
+- Responsible for creating a responsive website for the company that helped increase the company sales in 73% and was a way of collecting leads.
-- Handled the operations of the company
-- Integrated CRM with text message app.
+- Increased business sales by building automated marketing campaings using Facebook, Google Adwords, and automated text applications.
+-

 ## Service and Work History

-`2019-2020`
+`April 2019-April 2020`
 __Senior Sales Pro__, Vivint Smart Home, Provo

-`2012-2014`
+`October 2012-October 2014`
 __Full-time Volunteer Representative__, The Church of Jesus Christ of Latter-Day Saints, Porto Alegre, Brazil